 Eat a balanced diet.

-Not only have I suffered from depression, but I also started having anxiety after I had my second baby.
+Not only have I suffered from depression, but I also started having anxiety after I had my second kiddo.

-Eventually I figured out that this feeling of physical weakness was a symptom of my poor diet and a gut that needed a major overhaul.
+Eventually, I figured out that this feeling of physical weakness was a symptom of my poor diet and a gut that needed a major overhaul.

 But, it wasn’t until I changed my eating habits that I really realized how much my diet was affecting my mood.